Janet Flanner: Early life

-Janet Flanner was born in Indianapolis, Indiana, to Frank and Mary Ellen Flanner (née Hockett), a child of Quakers.
+Janet Flanner was born in Indianapolis, Indiana, to Frank and Mary Ellen Flanner (née Hockett), who were Quakers.
 She had two sisters, Marie and Hildegarde Flanner.
 Her father co-owned a mortuary and ran the first crematorium in the state of Indiana.
-After a period spent traveling abroad with her family and studies at Tudor Hall School for Girls (now Park Tudor School), she enrolled in the University of Chicago in 1912, leaving the university in 1914.
+After a period spent traveling abroad with her family and studies at Tudor Hall School for Girls (now Park Tudor School), she enrolled in the University of Chicago in 1912.
+She left the university in 1914.
 Two years later, she returned to her native city to take up a post as the first cinema critic on the local paper, the Indianapolis Star.